River Derwent, Yorkshire: Course and character of the Derwent catchment area

-Having been joined by the River Hertford the Derwent turns sharply west and flows along the Vale of Pickering past Yedingham village and is joined by the River Rye four miles upstream from Malton then flows southwards.
-It covers an area of about 273 km² and overlies the Corallian Limestone aquifer.
+Having been joined by the River Hertford, the Derwent turns sharply west and flows along the Vale of Pickering past Yedingham village.
+It is joined by the River Rye four miles upstream from Malton and then flows southwards.
+It covers an area of about 273 km2 (105 sq miles) and overlies the Corallian Limestone aquifer.
 The topography and land use are varied.
-The flat valley floor is less than 20 metres in height and here the dominant land use is arable farming.
-In the northern part of this area lies the North York Moors National Park where the land is used mainly for upland grazing and forestry.
+The flat valley floor is less than 20 metres in height, and here the dominant land use is arable farming.
+In the northern part of this area lies the North York Moors National Park, where the land is used mainly for upland grazing and forestry.
 To the south are the Yorkshire Wolds and here the land rises to over 180 metres in height.

 There are waste-water treatment works at Thornton le Dale, East Heslerton and Sherburn.